snowtrack/snowtrack-docs/docs/faqs.md

 ### What is a beta version?

-A **beta** software is in a stagewhere some functionality is not fully implemented yet.
+A **beta** software is in a stage where some functionality is not fully implemented yet.
 The software is proven to work under normal conditions but requires additional testing to improve its robustness.

 ### Does Snowtrack require an internet connection?